10 Best Bike Trails in North Carolina

 Difficulty: Moderate

 The immaculately maintained Neuse River Trail is a favorite of many Raleigh visitors and locals, with so many options for fun.
 Falls Lake Dam Recreation Area at the south end of the trail offers camping, swimming, boating, and many other outdoor activities.
 The trail includes boardwalks and bridges and is lined with a lush, green forest canopy and rows of white picket fences.
-It provides some hills with moderately challenging elevation gain, making the 33-mile course good for Gran Fondo training
+It provides some hills with moderately challenging elevation gain, making the 33-mile course good for Gran Fondo training.

 Riders on a trail in NC